 Canoeing, Kayaking and Paddleboarding are great ways to explore the waters around Molokai – visit secluded beaches and discover marine life in the south shore reef, visiting mangroves and fishponds along the coast.

 Exploring the Molokai beaches to swim, surf, snorkel, or just enjoy the sand and warm sun is one of the best ways to enjoy your trip to Molokai.
 The best beaches Molokai has to offer are never crowded – this is one of the best parts of exploring this island, as you may find yourself alone on a long stretch of deserted beach, enjoying the Molokai surf.

 You may want to take a Molokai Helicopter Tour, and see the island from the sky, and don’t forget your camera here!

 There are some great areas for Molokai hiking, so you may want to remember to pack your hiking gear.

 Visit Kalaupapa by Mule or by Foot – this trail drops 1700 vertical feet with over 26 switchback turns.

 Car Rentals in Molokai FAQs

-Do Canadian visitors need a car rental on Molokai?
+Do I need a car rental on Molokai?

 There are many opportunities to travel around the island visiting various locations, or taking a hike - all of which need a vehicle of some sort.
 Comfort and convenience are key when you choose - a rental car for Molokai is the best option overall.
 Booking with Discount Hawaii Car Rental helps ensure you get the best car rental available.

-Should tourists from Canada book their Molokai rental car before arriving?
+Should I book my Molokai rental car before arriving?